Manuela and Luca's story - Manuela and Luca's story

-In our journey to discover faces and people making Francis' Route a unique itinerary, we had the chance to tell stories of people walking through the Route, of volunteers and engaging participants willing to improve pilgrims' welcome and of the deep meaning of Assisi's Statio Peregrinorum.
+In our journey to discover the faces and people making the St. Francis Way a unique itinerary, we tell the stories of people walking aong the route, of those who actively and voluntarily commit themselves to improving the welcome to visitors, and of the deep meaning of Assisi's Statio Peregrinorum.

-Along Francis' Route, though, you can meet many people who work on it, who offer services and welcoming activities, maybe not in a "poor" way, but anyway with a deep empathy towards pilgrims and the land.
-Here we will tell you the story of Manuela and Luca, who opened at the foot of Citerna a B&B suitable for pilgrims.
-But along the route you will have the possibility to meet many people like them, able to combine their work with pilgrims' spirit and needs.
+Along the St. Francis Way you meet many people who work along it, who offer services and a warm welcom, some in a humble way, but always with deep empathy towards pilgrims and the land.
+Here is the story of Manuela and Luca, who opened a B&B suitable for pilgrims at the foot of Citerna.
+But along the route you will meet many people like them, working to meet pilgrims' spirit and needs.

-Manuela was born in Chieti, was a professional volleyball player until a few years ago and at the young age of 15 she left her homeland to tour Italy chasing her sport dream, moving from one team to the other one.
+Manuela was born in Chieti, and at the young age of 15 she left her hometown to tour Italy chasing her sports dream as a professional volley ball player, moving from one team to another, until a few years ago.
 Luca was born in Anghiari, a few kilometers from Citerna, and now is a physiotherapist.
-They met thanks to their passions, since they knew each other within the national volleyball team, where Luca was a physiotherapist and Manuela a volleyball player.
+They met thanks to their passions, since they knew each other within the national volleyball team, where Luca was a physiotherapist and Manuela a player.

-"Our philosophy, beyond commercial purposes, has been to create a facility suitable for pilgrims, focused on hospitality, sharing, and desire to listen to stories.
-Indeed the pilgrim is not like other travelers, he brings with him a wide range of experiences as well as particular and interesting stories.
-It often happens to us to chat as if we have known each other for years, because pilgrims are very open and keen to talk if you want to listen to them.
-So you will discover their different journey's motivations, ranging from the wish to find again themselves, the need to forget life's disappointments, or simply finding again a tight bond with nature and escaping from a too hectic life.
-Certainly meeting people who stop by here periodically enriched us a lot".
+"Our philosophy, in running a business, has been to create a facility suitable for pilgrims, focused on hospitality, sharing, and the desire to listen to stories.
+Indeed pilgrims are not like other travelers, they bring along a wide range of experiences as well as particular and interesting stories.
+It often happens that we chat as if we have known each other for years, because pilgrims are very open and keen to talk if you want to listen to them.
+So you will discover the different motivations for their journeys, ranging from the wish to rediscover themselves, the need to forget life's disappointments, or simply re-establishing a close bond with nature and escaping from a too-hectic life.
+Certainly meeting people who stop by here has enriched us a lot".

-This sense of friendship and welcome represents what you can find within small communities and villages you meet along Francis' itinerary, such as Citerna, where all inhabitants know each other and pilgrims are welcomed with open arms, and they have the chance to discover the authenticity of these places.
-"In Citerna – Manuela tells us – pilgrims often meet the village's people and stop by to chat, maybe with the bar's owner, who is an enthusiast producer of walking sticks, knows stories of "ants'" and "witch's" miracles made by St. Francis in Citerna and looks forward to tell them to someone.
-There is also the young and enthusiastic parish who knows how to vehicle messages to pilgrims and parishioners".
+This sense of friendship and welcome represents what you can find within small communities and villages you meet along Francis' itinerary, such as in Citerna, where all inhabitants know each other and pilgrims are welcomed with open arms, and they have the chance to discover the authenticity of these places.
+"In Citerna – Manuela tells us – pilgrims often meet the villagers and stop to chat, maybe at the coffee bar, whose owner is a hobbyist-producer of walking sticks.
+He knows stories of St. Francis's miracles with ants and witches around Citerna and is happy to tell them to visitors.
+There is also the young and enthusiastic parish priest who really knows how to address pilgrims and parishioners".

-Manuela and Luca, as well as many others who happen to work or live along the Francis' route, are also precious people for the Route's maintenance and for information they are able to give to their guests.
+Manuela and Luca, as well as many others who happen to work or live along Francis' route, are also invaluable for maintaining the route and for information they can give to their guests.

-Manuela, indeed, walked through the itinerary from Sansepolcro to Gubbio so that she can live and know it better.
-She walks periodically in some parts of their area to check if everything is all right, if there are works to be carried out, reporting them promptly to people in charge of maintenance.
+Manuela walked the itinerary from Sansepolcro to Gubbio to know it better.
+She periodically walks some parts of their area to check if everything is all right, or if there is work that needs to be carried out, reporting it promptly to people in charge of maintenance.

-This is an example, such as many other ones along the Francis' route, that pilgrim spirit, welcome and sharing can be ideal to follow also for people who decided to live and work along the Route.
-This is another added value making Francis' route a unique and extraordinary path.
+This is an example, one of many along the St. Francis Way, of the pilgrim spirit, welcoming and sharing among people who live and work along the route.
+The community along the Way is one reason why Francis' route is a unique and extraordinary path.